ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 _Why run both Kubo and rust-libp2p2-server bootstrap nodes?_

-This choice is influenced by three main areas: the benefit of diverse implementation, the opportunity to test rust-libp2p at large scale, and the presence of Rust in the IPFS network.
+This choice is influenced by three main areas: the benefit of diverse implementations, the opportunity to test rust-libp2p at large scale, and the presence of Rust in the IPFS network.

 Implementation Diversity: Operating both Kubo and rust-libp2p-server bootstrap nodes contributes to the network's overall resilience and security.
 It's like having a second line of defense; if one system encounters an issue, the other is there to continue functioning.
 For instance, a recent bug impacted Kubo IPFS bootstrap nodes ([GitHub issue #2601](https://github.com/protocol/bifrost-infra/issues/2601)).
 By using both Kubo and rust-libp2p-server, we ensure that nodes can still join the network, even if one set of bootstrap nodes is unavailable.